caprica/vlcj/README.md

 This section is very important.

-With vlcj-4, every native event coming from LibVlc is processed on the native callback thread.
+With vlcj-4, every native event coming from LibVLC is processed on the native callback thread.
 This should give some small performance gains when compared with vlcj-3.

-The critical issue is that it is generally not permitted to call back into LibVlc from the event callback thread.
+The critical issue is that it is generally not permitted to call back into LibVLC from the event callback thread.
 Doing so may cause subtle failures or outright hard JVM crashes.

 A prime example of the sort of trap waiting for you is the very common case of handling a media player "finished" event